-Resolutions…This time of year, everyone’s talking about them, many people are making them, and very few people are keeping them.
+Resolutions…This time of year, everyone’s talking about them, many people have made them, and very few people are actually keeping them.

 In fact, 80% of people fail at keeping their New Year’s Resolutions by the time Valentine’s Day rolls around.
 Aren’t there bound to be determined, hard-working individuals in that 80% majority?
 So…why do they fail?

 Take it from my 40-plus years of experience with all sorts of well-intentioned patients… people fail at achieving their most vital health goals because they either try to do too much, or they try to do too much at once.
 With an aggressive list, focus gets divided.
 When this happens, it’s tough to prioritize, and you may even lose sight of your health goals entirely!